 It is generally accepted that the Supreme Court of Queensland dates from 7 August 1861.
 That was the date of assent to the Supreme Court Constitution Amendment Act 1861.
-The inauguration of the Court was therefore significantly close in time to the date of establishment of Queensland itself, which occurred on 6 June 1859 with the separation of the colony of Moreton Bay, to be named Queensland, from the colony of New South Wales.
+The inauguration of the court was therefore significantly close in time to the date of establishment of Queensland itself, which occurred on 6 June 1859 with the separation of the colony of Moreton Bay, to be named Queensland, from the colony of New South Wales.
 Of course it was with federation that the colony became a "State", on 19 January 1901.

-I describe that proximity in time between separation and the establishment of the Court as "significant", because the early establishment of the Court betrays a view, on the part of our then leaders, of the need to have in place quickly a superior court, in the technical sense, of plenary jurisdiction.
+I describe that proximity in time between separation and the establishment of the court as significant, because the early establishment of the court betrays a view on the part of our then leaders of the need to have in place quickly a superior court, in the technical sense, of plenary jurisdiction.

-There was also, however, the circumstance that Queenslanders had been but poorly served by the irregular attendances of the New South Wales Judge earlier designated to attend to local needs, Mr Justice Samuel Milford (cf Ross Johnston: History of the Queensland Bar (1978) p 3).
+There was also, however, the circumstance that Queenslanders had been but poorly served by the irregular attendances of the New South Wales Judge earlier designated to attend to local needs, Mr Justice Milford.
 A rather indifferent portrait of Milford hangs in the Supreme Court of New South Wales in Sydney, and a copy in the Judges' Conference Room in Brisbane.

 Over the four months immediately prior to separation, the then resident Moreton Bay Judge, Mr Justice Lutwyche, had worked with great dedication.
-But that early history of the Court was somewhat marked by the turbulence of Lutwyche's relationship with the government of the day.
+But that early history of the court was somewhat marked by the turbulence of Lutwyche's relationship with the government of the day.
 Fine portraits of Lutwyche and his wife hang in the Supreme Court's historical precinct, on loan from the Queensland Art Gallery.

-Our historical perspective of the Supreme Court tends to lionize the legendary leadership of Sir Samuel Griffith.
-His monumental, even Olympian, contribution cannot, however, be allowed to obscure the fact that the first Chief Justice was Sir James Cockle, credited with restoring harmony to the relationship between the Supreme Court and the government, by quelling a turbulent Lutwyche.
-Cockle was a person, you may recall, who was also able to discover lyrical aspects in algebraic equations.
-I commend Dr John Bennett's biography in the "Lives of the Australian Chief Justices" series.
+Our historical perspective of the Supreme Court tends to focus on the legendary leadership of Sir Samuel Griffith.
+His monumental contribution cannot, however, be allowed to obscure the fact that the first Chief Justice was Sir James Cockle, credited with restoring harmony to the relationship between the Supreme Court and the government.